ghi-electronics/Docs/software/tinyclr/tutorials/gpio.md

 Microcontrollers include pins that can be controlled through software.
 They can be inputs or outputs, hence the name "general purpose input/output," or GPIO for short.

 > [!Tip]
-> GPIO is handled by using GHIElectronics.TinyCLR.Devices.Gpio and GHIElectronics.TinyCLR.Pins through the NuGet Devices package.
+> GPIO is found in the GHIElectronics.TinyCLR.Devices.Gpio NuGet package and pin definitions are found in the  GHIElectronics.TinyCLR.Pins package.

 ## Digital Outputs
 A digital output pin can be set to either high or low.
 There are different ways of describing these two states.
 High can also be called "true" or "one;" low can be called "false" or "zero".